 As India is a tropical country which has an extreme climate where summers can be as harsh as 50c on mercury, a meat-based protein rich diet is simply impractical and unhealthy.
 So, to counter with that our diet has evolved in a special way which includes other protein rich substitutes like lentils, dairy products, etc. which are equally nutritious yet easy to digest.

 Among various Indian cuisines, Bengali food in itself comprises of numerous ways of preparing dals which includes very little ingredients and efforts.

-Here, we are making Arhar Dal or Toor Dal or Split Pigeon Pea Lentils with Bengali spice mix known as Panchphoron.
+Here among various Bengali Dal Recipes, we are making Arhar Dal or Toor Dal or Split Pigeon Pea Lentils with Bengali spice mix known as Panchphoron.
 Best part about this recipe is that it is completely Vegan and Gluten-Free.
-Now, most of the traditional Bengali vegetarian dishes are vegan and gluten-free.
+Now, most of the traditional Bengali vegetarian recipes are vegan and gluten-free.
 We use dairy products very sparsely in the day-to-day cooking.
 And, even if we end up using a touch of ghee or clarified butter, it can be always replaced by Mustard Oil or Sunflower Oil.
 It would hardly make any difference to the recipe!

 Do Meal-Prep with Bengali Arhar Dal Recipes

 This Bengali dal recipe is perfect for everyday cooking.
 You can always make a big batch of it and freeze for later consumption throughout the week.
 What I often do is pressure cook the dal and store it as it is in 3-4 parts.
 Later, I simply thaw it and temper it as per my needs.
 There are a number of ways of making Arhar daal.
 Today I am sharing the simplest way of making it in a typical Bengali way.

 By the way, I have a separate Indian Dal Recipes Board on Pinterest, you may check it out here.